Connect

 Schools & Education in Langdon

 Rocky View Schools is the public school district in Langdon.
-Education in Langdon has only been offered for kindergarten through 9th grade for many years, but that is about to change.
-The existing schools are the Langdon School (K–9) and the Sarah Thompson School (K–5), but a new high school will open in the 2024-2025 school year.
+Education in Langdon has long been limited to kindergarten through 9th grad but that has changed with the 2024 opening of Horseshoe Crossing High School.
+Other schools include the Langdon School (K–9) and the Sarah Thompson School (K–5).

 Currently, high school students must drive to schools in Chestermere (10 to 15 minutes away) or in the town of Strathmore (15 to 20 minutes away) to attend high school.
 This distance is especially problematic during the winter months with poorer road conditions.
 High school students will soon be able to attend school in Langdon.
 When it opens, the school will initially be able to accommodate up to 900 students in Grades 7–12.